-volume of the "average vessel"; that ratio has been as high as 2.6-times the average vessel.
+One must also note that not all vessels bring the same capacity or effort to the sector.
+Dating back to 2006, on average, the top producing CP in the fishery during a given year caught roughly 1.7-times the volume of the "average vessel"; that ratio has been as high as 2.6-times the average vessel.
 During the recent low-TAC years the ratio of "top" to "average" varied between 1.5x and 2.2x.
 Since 2006, on average, the lowest producing CP in the fishery caught 0.35x the average vessel's volume; that ratio has ranged from 0.95x to 0.02x.
 During the recent low-TAC years the ratio of "lowest" to "average" varied between 0.26x and 0.02x.
 It is obvious to state that the entry of a low-volume vessel would have less of an effect on historical participants.
 Given current conditions, however, vessels are materially impacted - to varying individual degrees - by any marginal reduction in available harvest.

 3.6.
-Analysis of Impacts: Alternative 2 - Remove Latent Pacific Cod Endorsements
+Analysis of Impacts: Alternative 2 - Remove Pacific Cod Endorsements Based on Historical Catch Threshold

 This section evaluates the possible impacts of Alternative 2 using the No Action alternative as a baseline for comparison, and focusing on the issues highlighted in the purpose and need statement (Section 1.1).
 Alternative 2 includes two options that define the relevant historical period for qualifying catch and two suboptions that specify how many years of participation are needed to meet the minimum catch threshold.
 Figure 2-1 in Section 2.2 shows the analysts' conclusions on how many LLP licenses would or would not retain the BSAI Pacific cod endorsement under each option.
-That section demonstrated that the selection of either suboption - or no suboption - does not alter the outcome of that analysis.
-For that reason, the suboptions are not addressed in this section.

-Option 1 allows for more historical years over which a vessel could meet the minimum catch threshold of 1,000 mt of Pacific cod directed harvest (2005 through 2019).
+Option 1 allows for more historical years during which a vessel could meet the minimum catch threshold of 1,000 mt of Pacific cod harvest (2005 through 2019).
 Option 1 would allow five of eight LLP licenses to retain the Pacific cod endorsement.
 Option 2 allows fewer years to meet the threshold (2012 through 2019).
 Option 2 would allow four of eight LLP licenses to retain the endorsement.
 Because the distinction between the two options is clear and simple, the discussion points in this section are not broken out by each option as they often are in RIR documents.
-Similar to the analysis of Alternative 1, the discussion in this section is organized by groups of LLP licenses (latent licenses and historically active licenses as defined by catch data since 2005).
+Similar to the analysis of Alternative 1, the discussion in this section is organized by groups of LLP licenses (those that would retain the endorsement and those that would not, as defined by catch data since 2005).
 Additional subsections on bycatch considerations and community impacts are included.